This hospital windows post was written in 2020. I’m doing a bit better now.

-The start of the title is a bit of a lie.
+The start of the post title is a bit of a lie.
 In fact it’s a total fabrication.
 There’s no derring-dos on the high seas recounted here.
 I do have crutches, so am a bit peg-legged and I like to think there’s an (imaginary) parrot on my shoulder.
 I have been diagnosed with an autoimmune disorder, so my body has basically been trying to kill me.
 I’m now on medication to stop those efforts, but I have to be checked once a week in case the drug makes its own attempts to kill me.
-So there are elements of a thriller genre at work in my life.
+So there are elements of the thriller genre at work in my life.

-During my month of cannulas, needles, tests and scary procedures I sought beauty where I could find it.
+During my month of cannulas, needles, tests and scary procedures, I sought beauty where I could find it.
 Through the hospital windows.
 I woke the first morning to a beautiful pink sunrise and a rather wonderful view of St Nicholas Kirk steeple, the church that features in THE MERMAID AND THE BEAR.
 Despite the fact that I wrote of truly terrible events involving that steeple, I found it somewhat comforting to see it there.
 I felt a connection to the place.
 It lit up in the evening sun too.

 But I was soon moved.
 This was something that was being done due to Covid.
 Constant rearranging of patients between wards.
 Decisions made by ‘bed managers’, not medics.
 It didn’t make any sense to me, and the medical staff were pretty unimpressed by it too.

-I was soon off to sparkling chimney sunrises and sunsets:
+I was soon off to sparkling chimney sunrises and sunsets.

 Then, finally, the last of the hospital windows.
 At first I was quite annoyed about this move.
-Diagnosed and treated, just awaiting final tests, I was shunted away to what felt like a far flung area of the hospital, and I no longer had my own room.
+Diagnosed and treated, just awaiting final tests, I was shunted away to what felt like a far-flung area of the hospital, and I no longer had my own room.
 I posted a somewhat morose quote from Lord of the Rings about the sunrise that morning on Instagram.

-But, it really worked out very well.
+But it really worked out very well.
 The other three ladies I was with were lovely.
-There was kindness and understanding between us all and we shared frequent laughing conversations, our room being referred to as the party room by the nurses.
+There was kindness and understanding between us all, and we shared frequent laughing conversations, our room being referred to as the party room by the nurses.

 And it had a swashbuckling sea view… just.

-While I was in, a rather wonderful review went up on The Rose and the Thistle blog.
-Reading the opening line cheered me up instantly!
+While I was in hospital, a rather wonderful review went up on The Rose and the Thistle blog.
+Reading the opening line cheered me up instantly.
 “Before I go any further, I just have to say, this is one of the most beautifully written books I have ever read.
 Yes, it is written in one of my favorite time periods, and yes it takes place in one of my favorite places in all the world, but when you combine that with the almost poetic style of Sinclair’s writing—sigh!”
 See the whole review here.